BMS Building Management System: The Essential Guide

 The user interface is your window into the BMS.

-Whether it's a computer screen, a mobile app, or a dedicated control panel, the user interface provides a visual representation of the building's systems and allows you to monitor and set the parameters for the controllers.
+Whether it’s a computer screen, a mobile app, or dedicated control panels, the user interface provides a visual representation of the building’s systems and allows you to monitor and set the parameters for the controllers.
+Control panels serve as the central hardware for managing building systems, connecting sensors, actuators, and the user interface to facilitate efficient building management.
 So if your goals are to save energy, manage your energy demand or simply make life easier for your facility managers, the control panel will do just that.

 How a Building Management System Works